Evidence Level

 8 healthy adults.
 Crossover.

 Subjective stress reduction with GABA vs placebo.
-CRITICAL CAVEAT: very small sample (n=8) limits conclusions.
+Critical caveat: very small sample (n=8) limits conclusions.
 Adds to the modest body of evidence suggesting peripheral GABA may have stress-modulating effects.

 10

-GABA-Enriched Chocolate for Stress Reduction — RCT
+GABA-Enriched Chocolate for Stress Reduction — Clinical Trial

 Randomized, single-blind, placebo-controlled trial in 12 healthy adults performing problem-solving task with GABA-enriched chocolate vs control chocolate.
 (2009)